mendix/docs/content/data-hub/general/data-hub-concepts.md

 * **Customer Service 1.1** is now published at the endpoint **pub.mendix.com/api/customer/v1**
 * **Test Service 1.0** – the unchanged contract the previous version –  is now published at **pub.mendix.com/api/test/v1** (the *same* as relative endpoint as in other environments)

-Assuming proper development practices have been followed so that there are no "breaking" changes in the service, the consumer will now find the new **Customer Service 1.1** contract at the same endpoint it is alredy consuming from.
+Assuming proper development practices have been followed so that there are no "breaking" changes in the service, the consuming app will now find the new **Customer Service 1.1** contract at the same endpoint it is already consuming from.

-**Note:** In Studio Pro, this change in contract is detected  and indicated so that the consumer can **Update** their consumed service and ensure that the latest contract is parsed in the app.
+**Note:** In Studio Pro, this change in contract is detected  and indicated to the user whereby the consumer can **Update** the consumed service and ensure that the latest contract is parsed in the app.

 ### 3.4 Mendix Model 1.2 Deployed to Test Environment